ihsanpraditya/test-merge/README.md

 # test-merge

-Github pages hanya akan membaca file dengan nama:
+Github pages is only read this file:
 - index.html
 - index.md
 - README.md